 - The Trust has a safeguarding training strategy in place, in line with the Intercollegiate Document ‘Safeguarding Children and Young People: Roles and Competences for Healthcare Staff’ (March 2019) and the ‘Adult Safeguarding: Roles and Competences for Healthcare Staff’ (2018).
 The Trust’s Learning and Development Service have a training database for all staff and is maintained and regular compliance reports are provided to service managers, Directorates and the Trust Safeguarding Group.

 - The DHC safeguarding service offers safeguarding supervision on a mandatory basis to practitioners that hold a caseload of children.

 - The Trust has an internal quality assurance and audit programme that includes safeguarding to assure systems and processes are working effectively.
 Additionally the Trust Safeguarding Service takes part in multi-agency audits with partner agencies.

 - The Trust is committed to effective inter-agency information sharing, to ensure that children, young people and adults at risk are protected from harm, abuse or neglect and to ensure they receive the services they require.
 The Trust is a signatory of the Dorset Information Sharing Charter (2019) which enables partner organisations to share information safely and provide a more integrated service for residents.

 - The Trust fully participates in Multi-Agency Safeguarding arrangements.

 - The Named Professionals indicated below are fully supported by an internal Trust safeguarding service.

-Named Executive lead for Safeguarding – Dawn Dawson
+Acting Named Executive lead for Safeguarding – Cara Southgate

-Named Nurse for Looked After Children – Jenna Pitt
+Named Nurse Service Manager for Children in Care & Care Leavers – Jenna Pitt

 Named Doctor for Safeguarding Children – Dr Chrissy Boardman